-Last year the issues of policing in communities of color captured everyone’s attention.
-But, we are also coming off of a year in which COVID-19 had a disproportionate impact on people of color.
+Over the past two years, issues of policing in communities of color has captured everyone’s attention.
+And the pandemic continues to have a disproportionate impact on people of color.

 “Not everything that is faced can be changed.
 But nothing can be changed until it is faced.” - James Baldwin.

-There are issues in the workplace that continue to make the experience of Black employees less than favorable.
+There are issues inside and outside of the workplace that continue to make the experience of Black employees less than favorable.

-3. Engage Black employees in your build back better efforts
+3. Engage Black employees in your “post-pandemic” efforts

 Dialogue is important, but so is data.
 Good decisions are made based on data.
 There are many opportunities for managers and leaders to analyze the organizational dynamics that create the barriers Black people must navigate in the workplace.

-Having a systematic and continuous way of gathering feedback around the employee experience provides the data and insights needed to create a roadmap for affecting positive change.
+Having a systematic and continuous way of gathering feedback around the employee experience can provide the data and insights needed to create a roadmap for affecting positive change.

-One story that data tells us—as businesses focus on building back better, post-pandemic—is that Black employees are 27% less likely to be involved in company innovation activities.
+One story that data tells us – as businesses focus on rebuilding, post-pandemic – is that Black employees are 27% less likely to be involved in company innovation activities.

-This is concerning because the pandemic has taught us that innovation is no longer a “nice to do” but more of a “have to do.”
+This is concerning because the pandemic has taught us that innovation is no longer a “nice to do,” it is a “have to do.”
 Because of COVID-19, businesses are having to ramp up the innovation engine and reinvent themselves.
 If the past behavior is any indicator of future behavior, Black employees will largely be left out of this innovation equation.

 In the pandemic recovery period, we can support our black employees by making sure they are engaged in our reinvention efforts.
-Whether it’s through ERGs or involving individual contributors, we must adopt the mindset of innovation by all.
+Whether it’s through ERGs or involving individual contributors, we must adopt the mindset of Innovation by All™.